Military's 'top-heavy' command to be cut by a quarter

 - From the section UK

 Senior positions within the "top-heavy" military will be cut by a quarter, the government has announced.

 About 26 civilian and military head office posts will go and a new senior structure will come in from April 2013.

 The move is expected to save the Ministry of Defence (MoD) about £3.8m a year.

-Defence Secretary Philip Hammond said one in four posts from the ranks of commodore, brigadier, air commodore and above will go.'No exception'
+Defence Secretary Philip Hammond said one in four posts from the ranks of commodore, brigadier, air commodore and above will go.